A love story forged in murder.

-Resisting the twilight of her career, a much-loved high wire performer climbs the tallest tree in an old-growth redwood state forest to battle corporate forces colluding to clear-cut the land and install yet another vineyard.
-She sets up living quarters and a high-tech media nest in the branches and her antics to draw national attention reignite old wounds in the adjacent rural community, embolden the local Indian tribe to confront its legacy of shame, and threaten the governor who depends on corporate money for reelection.
+Resisting the twilight of her career, a world famous high wire performer climbs the tallest tree in an old-growth redwood state forest to battle corporate forces colluding to clear-cut the land and install yet another vineyard.
+She sets up living quarters and a high-tech media nest in the branches and her antics draw national attention.
+Her presence reignites old wounds in the adjacent rural community, emboldens the local Indian tribe to confront its legacy of shame, and threatens the governor who depends on corporate money for reelection.
 When a humble craftsman from Japan takes interest in the forest, all the parties must reevaluate their beliefs to address this greater threat.

 The Last Redwood Circus: Chapter One